Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 The third type has key shaped holes, i.e. a larger and smaller hole side by side, connected with each other.
 You pull the balloon knot through the larger hole, then slide it over to the smaller hole to lock it in place.

-The example below comes from the brand Kinggrid.
-The package contains 2 x 16.5 ft long decorating strips, for a total length of 33 ft.
+The package sold by a brand called Kinggrid contains 2 x 16.5 ft long decorating strips, for a total length of 33 ft.
 Each 16.5 ft long strip has 110 holes and can hold as many balloons, i.e. 7 balloons per foot.

 Cut the strip to the desired length of your balloon arch or garland.
 If you are doing a garland, simply measure the space where you want to hang it.
 Allow for some curves rather than measuring just a straight line.